- This event has passed.

 Dr. Weiner is the Section Chief of Addiction Medicine and serves as the Medical Director of Substance Use Disorders at St. Joseph Mercy Hospital Ann Arbor.
-He is also the Medical Director of IHA Pain Management Consultants.
-He is the chair of the planning committee of the American Society of Addiction Medicine course, “Pain and Addiction: Common Threads” and is a member of the planning committee for the American Society of Addiction Medicine Annual Meeting.
+He is also the Medical Director of IHA Specialists.
+He is the chair of the planning committee of the American Society of Addiction Medicine course, “Pain and Addiction: Common Threads” and is a member of the planning committee for the American Society of Addiction Medicine (ASAM) Annual Meeting.
 He is an editor of the ASAM Pain and Addiction Handbook.
-Dr. Weiner is the current Chair of the Board of Trustees of Dawn Farm.
+Dr. Weiner is the immediate past Chair of the Board of Trustees of Dawn Farm.
+Dr. Weiner has been acknowledged as a “Top Doc” annually since 2011 and was given The Excellence in Care Award by Detroit Hour Magazine in 2018.